sunaku/tork/README.md

         end
       end

+  Note that the above functionality is available as a configuration preset:

+      require 'test/loop/notify'

   For example, to see on-screen-display notifications about completed test runs, regardless of whether they passed or failed, add the following to your configuration file: